jacobvarner/100-days-of-code/r1-log.md

 ### R1D61

 I figured out that the freeCodeCamp tests wanted me to also create a model from my schema, which is why the tests would not pass yesterday.
 After that, I had a much easier time learning about doing usful CRUD operations on the database with the help of Mongoose functions.

+### R1D62

+I started and finished my first API and Mircoservices project for freeCodeCamp.
+I build a simple timestamp API that took a millisecond value or date string and returned a json object with both the Unix timecode and the UTC datetime string.
+The API is live [here](https://varner-timestamp-api.glitch.me).